GothenburgBitFactory/bugwarrior/bugwarrior/docs/getting.rst

 specifying ``bugwarrior[service]`` in the commands above.
 For example, if you want to use bugwarrior with Jira::

-    $ pip install bugwarrior[jira]

-If you are using the z-shell (ZSH) you need to add quotation marks:

     $ pip install "bugwarrior[jira]"